The Ultimate Homeowner’s Guide to Getting A New Roof.

 Asphalt: Asphalt-saturated felt (good) and asphalt-saturated felt with fiberglass reinforcement (better) is made in two grades; #15 (called 15 pounds) paper weighs about 8-12.5 pounds per 100 square feet, while #30 paper is thicker and weighs roughly twice that.
 Most pro roofers suggest using #30 paper because of the superior protection and the fact that using it increases the total cost for most homes by less than $250.
 More expensive and less common types of asphalt underlayment are rubberized asphalt and modified bitumen (mod-bit or mod bit) underlayment that is used in extreme conditions such as in very hot climates.

-Synthetic: The trend in roofing is toward synthetic underlayment.
-It costs two to three times more than asphalt products but offers many advantages.
-It provides superior moisture resistance as the roof shingles age.
-Some synthetic underlayments are also breathable, so moisture in the attic can evaporate out of the home rather than being trapped which it will cause rot and mold issues.
-Mostly made from polypropylene or polyethylene, these polymers are also lighter, more resistant to tears, skid-resistant, and cooler in the heat, so are easier to work with.
+Synthetic: The trend in roofing materials for a new roof is shifting toward synthetic underlayment — and for good reason.
+While it costs two to three times more than traditional asphalt products, it offers outstanding advantages.
+It provides superior moisture resistance as your roof shingles age, and some synthetic underlayments are even breathable, allowing attic moisture to escape and preventing rot or mold.
+Made from durable polypropylene or polyethylene, these materials are lighter, tear-resistant, skid-resistant, and cooler in the heat — making your new roof not only stronger but also easier and safer to install.

 Components of an Asphalt Roofing System